research-software-directory/documentation/docs/getting-access.md

-# How to get an access
+# How to get access

 While anyone is free to browse through the content of the RSD, you'll need to be able to sign in before you can add our own content.
 Currently, there are two ways to get access: